KenShabby/CoEntropy_Running/README.md

 Objective: An application that allows the user to fine tune their training zones based on the common heart rate tracking methods.
-The zones are based on the book Advanced Marathoning by Pete Pfitinger and Scott Douglas.
+The default zones are based on the book: Advanced Marathoning by Pete Pfitinger and Scott Douglas.

 Implemented Features:

-- Calculate heart rate zones for most segment types.
+- Calculate heart rate zones for common segment types.

 Desired Features: